magedrifaat/Ceu-Arduino-IDE/README.md

 ### Adding custom project types
 A major feature added to this IDE is the possibility of adding a completely new language or project type to the IDE without modifying the IDE code.
 As a proof of concept, all the Céu features implemented in this project were implemented through this new technique without direct modification to the IDE code itself.
-A full documentation on how to add a new language to the IDE can be found here: TODO
+A full documentation on how to add a new language to the IDE can be found here: https://github.com/magedrifaat/Ceu-Arduino-IDE/wiki/Adding-Custom-Project-Type

 ### Writing Plugins
 Another big feature implemented in this project is a new Plugin Architecture developed for the IDE through which you can add new features to the IDE on the go, without modifying the IDE code.